Marguerite-Élie Guadet: August insurrection and National Convention

 Nevertheless, he remained a Royalist, and, with Armand Gensonné and Pierre Victurnien Vergniaud, even addressed a letter to the king soliciting a private interview.
 Whatever negotiations may have resulted, however, were cut short by the insurrection of 10 August.
 Guadet, who presided over the Assembly during part of the rebellion day, placed himself into strong opposition to the insurrectionary Paris Commune, and it was on his motion that on 30 August the Assembly voted its dissolution – a decision reversed on the following day.
 In September, Guadet was returned by a large majority as deputy to the National Convention.

 At the trial of Louis XVI he voted for an appeal to the people and for the death penalty, but with a respite pending appeal.
 In March 1793 he had several meetings with Georges Danton, who was anxious to bring about a rapprochement between the Girondists and The Mountain during the Revolt in the Vendée, but he unconditionally refused to join with the man whom he held responsible for the September Massacres.

-Guadet was targeted during the fall of the Girondists, and his arrest being decreed on 2 June 1793, he fled to Caen, and afterwards hid in his father's house in Saint-Émilion.
+Guadet was targeted during the fall of the Girondists, and his arrest being decreed on 2 June 1793, he fled to Caen, and afterwards hid in his father's house in Saint-Émilion, having previously been concealed by his sister in law, Marie-Thérèse Marinette Dupeyrat.
 He was discovered and taken to Bordeaux, where, after his identity had been established, he was guillotined.